WallarooLabs/wally/book/appendix/tcp-decoders-and-encoders.md

 ### Source

-Input point for data from external systems into an application.
+Ingress point for inputs from external systems into a Wallaroo application.

 ### Sink

-Output point from an application to external systems.
+Egress point for outputs from a Wallaroo application to external systems.

 ### Decoder